-- (a) Legal due diligence including, but not limited to, title confirmation, encumbrance confirmation, boundary confirmation, encroachment issues, regulatory compliance, planning and land use issues, litigation documents review, lease terms and key agreements such as trust agreements, agreements among co-owners and management rules for sectional ownership. - (b) Physical and environmental investigation (an engineering report/environmental report is produced). - (c) Valuation (an appraisal report is produced).
+- Legal due diligence including, but not limited to, title confirmation, encumbrance confirmation, boundary confirmation, encroachment issues, regulations compliance, planning and land use issues, litigation documents review, lease terms and key agreements such as trust agreements, agreements among co-owners and management rules for sectional ownership. - Physical and environmental investigation (an engineering report/environmental report is produced). - Valuation (an appraisal report is produced).

 The title confirmation for real property is usually conducted by reviewing the real property registry.
-For the title confirmation of Trust Beneficiary Interests ('TBI's), the trust agreement and trustee's consents on the historical transfers from the initial beneficiary to the seller will be reviewed, as well as the trust register in the real property registry.
+For the title confirmation of TBIs, the trust agreement and trustee's consents on the historical transfers from the initial beneficiary to the seller will be reviewed, as well as the trust register in the real property registry.

-1.3 Sale and purchase contract
+Sale and purchase contract

-General components of a Sale and Purchase Agreement
+General components of a SPA